 D2 is a general light source for UV range spectroscopic applications.
 D2 lamps produce intense ultraviolet radiation by maintaining a stable electric arc in a deuterium atmosphere.
 The spectral power distribution of this radiation has a continuous range that extends from 160 to 400 nm (D2 spectrum).
 This continuous and stable characteristic of the arc makes deuterium lamps the most useful source of UV for analytical instruments, including spectrophotometers, liquid chromatography detectors, medical analyzers, pollution analyzers, colorimeters, and densitometers.
 Because of the stability and reproducibility of deuterium lamps, they are suitable as secondary calibration standards in the ultraviolet region.

-Xe is a general light source for UV, visible and NIR range spectroscopic applications.
-The spectrum curve in visible range is relatively flat compared to other light sources.
-The 175W Xe light source (Xe spectrum) is a compact and light weight high intensity light source.
+Xe is a general light source for UV, visible, and NIR range spectroscopic applications.
+The spectrum curve in the visible range is relatively flat compared to other light sources.
+The 175W Xe light source (Xe spectrum) is a compact and lightweight high-intensity light source.
 It is especially suitable as a light source for spectroscopy, microscopy, optical scanning, and industrial uses, as well as for use with SP's popular Digikröm monochromators and spectrographs.
-According to the bulb type, it can cover ~185-2200nm (dominantly, ~250-1100nm), ~320-2200nm (dominantly, ~320nm-1100nm) and ~320-700nm.
+According to the bulb type, it can cover ~185-2200nm (dominantly, ~250-1100nm), ~320-2200nm (dominantly, ~320nm-1100nm), and ~400-700nm.